0

 As of 2019 the Corn Exchange contains about 30 independent retailers and food outlets.
 It is described as "one of only three remaining Corn Exchanges still functioning as a centre for trade in Britain", albeit no longer functioning as a corn exchange.

-Text imported from Wikipedia article "Leeds Corn Exchange" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Leeds Corn Exchange" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants